weppos/breadcrumbs_on_rails/README.md

 # Breadcrumbs On Rails

-*BreadcrumbsOnRails* is a simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
+<tt>BreadcrumbsOnRails</tt> is a simple Ruby on Rails plugin for creating and managing a breadcrumb navigation for a Rails project.
 It provides helpers for creating navigation elements with a flexible interface.

 ## Requirements

-* Rails 3 or Rails 4
+- Rails 3 or Rails 4

 Please note

-* BreadcrumbsOnRails 2.x requires Rails 3.
-Use BreadcrumbsOnRails 1.x with Rails 2.
+- <tt>BreadcrumbsOnRails</tt> 2.x requires Rails 3.
+Use <tt>BreadcrumbsOnRails</tt> 1.x with Rails 2.
-* BreadcrumbsOnRails doesn't work with Rails 2.1 or lower.
+- <tt>BreadcrumbsOnRails</tt> doesn't work with Rails 2.1 or lower.

 ## Installation

-[RubyGems](http://rubygems.org) is the preferred way to install *BreadcrumbsOnRails* and the best way if you want install a stable version.
+[RubyGems](http://rubygems.org) is the preferred way to install <tt>BreadcrumbsOnRails</tt> and the best way if you want install a stable version.

     $ gem install breadcrumbs_on_rails

-Specify the Gem dependency in the [Bundler](http://gembundler.com) `Gemfile`.
+Specify the Gem dependency in the [Bundler](http://bundler.io/) `Gemfile`.

     gem "breadcrumbs_on_rails"

-Use [Bundler](http://gembundler.com) and the [:git option](http://gembundler.com/v1.0/git.html) if you want to grab the latest version from the Git repository.
+Use [Bundler](http://bundler.io/) and the `:git` option if you want to grab the latest version from the Git repository.

 ## Basic Usage

-Creating a breadcrumb navigation menu in your Rails app using *BreadcrumbsOnRails* is really straightforward.
+Creating a breadcrumb navigation menu in your Rails app using <tt>BreadcrumbsOnRails</tt> is really straightforward.

 In your controller, call `add_breadcrumb` to push a new element on the breadcrumb stack. `add_breadcrumb` requires two arguments: the name of the breadcrumb and the target path.